allegravia/tutorial-cytoscape/tutorials/cytoscape_get_started_and_load_networks.md

 # Getting started, exploring network data and loading networks

-This tutorial is based on the Cytoscape [Loading Network Tutorial](https://cytoscape.org/cytoscape-tutorials/protocols/loading-networks/#/)
+This tutorial is based on [Cytoscape Tutorials](https://cytoscape.org/cytoscape-tutorials/)

 ## Table of content
 1. Install and launch Cytoscape